Hemostasis is a process that attempts to stop the bleeding and keep blood within a damaged blood vessel.

-Factor VIII enhances the activation of factor X. Factor VIII circulates bound to vWF [von willebrand factor], which is an adhesive protein important for generation of the initial platelet plug.
+Factor VIII enhances the activation of factor X. Factor VIII circulates bound to vWF [von Willebrand factor], which is an adhesive protein important for the generation of the initial platelet plug.

 After activation, factor VIIIa dissociates from vWF and forms a complex on the platelet surface, which also activates factor X to Xa.

 Mechanism of activation of the intrinsic pathway is less well understood, so is its physiology.

 This pathway is thought to begin with trauma to the blood vessel or exposure of blood to collagen in a damaged vascular wall.

 AS a response, two events occur.
 First, factor XII (Hageman factor) is converted to its active form (factor XIIa).
 Second, platelets are activated.

 Factor XIIa enzymatically activates factor XI to factor Xia.
 This reaction requires the presence of high —molecular weight kininogen and prekallikrein.

 Factor XIa is a protease that converts factor IX to factor IXa, which in turn converts factor X to factor Xa.
 Once factor Xa is generated, the remainder of the pathway is similar to the extrinsic pathway.

 Various substances are required for the proper functioning of the coagulation cascade:

 Calcium and phospholipid are required for the tenase [cleaver of factor X] and prothrombinase complexes to function